 We use a custom report that allows us to see the test data split by device.
 If you want to add any custom calculations, you can download the report as an Excel file and filter the data there.

-If you would like to use it here is a link to the template.
+If you would like to use it here is a link to the template (signed in users only).

 You can also monitor your test performance using Google Sheets.
 Log in to Google Sheets using the same credentials as for Google Analytics.
 Create a new spreadsheet and in the top menu, go to Add-ons > Get add-ons.
 A new pop-up will open.
 Select Google Analytics from the list of apps.
 Install it.